Radio Silence (James Blake song)

 "Radio Silence" is a song by English electronic music producer and singer-songwriter James Blake.
 It was released on 5 May 2016 as the third single from Blake’s third album, The Colour in Anything.
+The song features an interpolation of the Bill Withers song, 'Hope She'll Be Happier', and was built around a lyric from the song, however, this was never credited.